Fourstardave: Racing career

 Fourstardave was one of the most popular horses of his time, racing from age 2 to 10.
 Fans called him "The Sultan of Saratoga" because he won at least one race at Saratoga Race Course each year from 1987 to 1994.
 Bomze said, "I'll never forget Tom Durkin's calls of Dave's races as he was breaking his own record year after year.
 Everyone was rooting for him, and Tom's calls would bring the crowd to a crescendo.
 I would go to Saratoga and look up in the stands and tell my wife, 'You know something, honey, there are a few thousand people here who have a heck of a lot more money than I do, but, boy, they'd give their right arm to have a horse like we've got.'"

-Fourstardave ran mostly at Belmont Park and Saratoga, but also finished in the money at Laurel, Finger Lakes, Monmouth Park, the Meadowlands, Rockingham Park, Philadelphia Park, Calder, and Canterbury Downs.
+Fourstardave ran mostly at Belmont Park and Saratoga but also finished in the money at Laurel, Finger Lakes, Monmouth Park, the Meadowlands, Rockingham Park, Philadelphia Park, Calder, and Canterbury Downs.

-The Saratoga win streak started on August 28, 1987 when Fourstardave won the 6-furlong Empire Stakes for New-York bred two-year-olds.
-That year, Fourstardave earned three wins in nine starts, with five seconds.
+The Saratoga win streak started on August 28, 1987, when Fourstardave won the 6-furlong Empire Stakes for New-York bred two-year-olds.
+That year, he earned three wins in nine starts, with five seconds.
 The only time he finished out of the money was in the grade 1 Young America Stakes at the Meadowlands.

 His first graded stakes win was in 1988 at Canterbury Downs in the St Paul Derby.
 That year, he also won the Albany Stakes at Saratoga.
 Fourstardave raced 13 times as a three-year-old, with two wins, one second, and six thirds.

 In 1989, Fourstardave raced 14 times, with wins in an overnight handicap and the Poker Stakes at Belmont Park, and the West Point Handicap at Saratoga.
 He also finished second in the Daryl's Joy Stakes and fourth in the Bernard Baruch Handicap at Saratoga.
 At age 5 in 1990, he raced 14 times, winning four times.
 The highlights were wins in the Daryl's Joy at Saratoga and the Jaipur Stakes at Belmont.